 You could blame the wine—or you could credit Grand Marais, a one-stoplight oasis of great food and culture 110 miles northeast of Duluth.
 The town (population: 1,350) brings out the joie de vivre in anyone, especially in fall.
 Summer crowds thin, and with them go the insects, replaced by bald eagles, burnished foliage and bracing, pine-scented air.
-And for the past 12 years, the season kicks off with Unplugged, a growing event that’s still small enough to make you feel like part of the Grand Marais family.
+And the season kicks off with Unplugged, a growing event that’s still small enough to make you feel like part of the Grand Marais family.

 What to do

 North House Folk School Classes cover basket making, blacksmithing and more, and the school’s schooner sails daily.
 Unplugged features concerts and workshops.
 (888) 387-9762; northhouse.org

 Artists’ Point An almost magical serenity hangs over this rocky spit jutting out into Lake Superior.

 Lutsen Mountains ski resort Race down Moose Mountain on the alpine slide (like a sled with no snow) or ride up in a windowed gondola for sweeping views in all directions and pleasant hiking.
 (218) 663-7281; lutsen.com

 Shopping Our favorite downtown stops: Betsy Bowen Studio, Drury Lane Books, Dockside Fish Market and Birchbark Gallery.